Fact or Fiction: Debunking Myths about Estates

 Myth 1: Having a Will eliminates the need for probate.

 Contrary to popular belief, having a Will does not eliminate the need for court involvement.
-Instead, a Will serves as a vital tool within the estate administration process.
-Having a Will makes the process simpler and more efficient for loved ones left behind.
+Instead, a Will serves as a crucial tool that makes the probate process more straightforward and efficient for the loved ones left behind.

 Myth 2: Wills are just for the elderly and the wealthy.